theavicaster/apache-kafka-beginners/readme.md

 ## Controlling Consumer Liveliness

-*  In addition to polling, consumers also talk to brokers in a other way.
+*  In addition to polling, consumers also talk to brokers in another way.
 Heartbeats are sent to one broker acting as a consumer coordinator.
 *  If heartbeat stops, rebalancing would occur.
 *  Additionally, polling must also be done regularly. max.poll.interval.ms is the maximum time after which no poll means consumer is dead.
 *  If processing takes time like in Spark, Kafka might think the consumer is dead.
 So check this.